Future Residents FAQ - General Questions

 - When will I receive my room assignment?

-- What if my roommate or Living and Learning floor is different that I requested?
+- What if my roommate or Living and Learning floor is different then I requested?

 - When can I check in for any semester?